nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

     * `DeleteIssueCmdParser` represents the class `DeleteIssueCommandParser`
     * `DeleteIssueCmd` represents the class `DeleteIssueCommand`
     * `CmdResult` represents the class `CommandResult`
+* `delete first issue` is not an actual method; rather it is a simplification of the two-step process of getting the issue to delete then deleting it.
+These command-specific details are not the focus of this diagram, and have thus been abbreviated.

 ### Model component